tensorflow/tensorflow/tensorflow/docs_src/install/install_java.md

               // Execute the "MyConst" operation in a Session. try (Session s = new Session(g);
+                   // Generally, there may be multiple output tensors, all of them must be closed to prevent resource leaks.
                    Tensor output = s.runner().fetch("MyConst").run().get(0)) {
                 System.out.println(new String(output.bytesValue(), "UTF-8"));
               }